LLNL/Umpire/docs/sphinx/cookbook/coalesce_pool.rst

 at once instead of making multiple, smaller memory allocations which can become quite expensive.
 However, the performance of memory pools varies widely depending upon how the memory blocks within the pool are managed.
-Each allocation within a memory pool must fit within a `memory block`.
+Each application allocation within a memory pool must fit within a `memory block`.
 As memory is allocated and deallocated, those blocks must be properly adjusted in order to handle new, incoming memory allocations.